AndreasHeger/CGATReport/doc/Introduction.rst

 Open :file:`newproject/_build/html/index.html` in your browser to view the skeleton documentation.

-At this stage you can review :ref:`Configuration`_ options in the file :file:`conf.py` and then start adding content to your report.
-See the :ref:`Tutorial` on how to do this.
+At this stage you can review :ref:`Configuration` options in the file :file:`conf.py` and then start adding content to your report.
+See the :ref:`Tutorials` on how to do this.

 .. _Configuration: